pods-framework/pods-code-library/tutorial/choosing-advanced-content-types.md

     "excerpt": "Information about when to use, and when not to use Pods Advanced Content Types.", "author": "Josh Pollock",
-    "tutorial_type": "Choosing Content Types", "Getting Started", "Using Pods Pages", }
+    "tutorial_type": "Choosing Content Types", "Getting Started", "Using Pods Pages", "_yoast_wpseo_title": "Choosing Pods Advanced Content Types - Pods Framework", "_yoast_wpseo_metadesc": "Information about when to use, and when not to use Pods Advanced Content Types.",

+    }
 </script>